60dimension/IELTS-Vocabularies/Vocabulary03.md

 I'm passionately opposed to the death penalty.

-To all intends and purposes he was my father.
+To all intents and purposes, he was my father.

 His arms were limp at his sides.

-He was upgraded to security guard.
+He was upgraded to the security guard.

 I will organize transportation.